-9.4.2.
-Sources of Changes of Market Share of Bangladesh by Sectors
+10.4.2 Sources of Changes of Market Share of Bangladesh by Sectors

 Bangladesh has experienced positive change of market share in clothing with high positive competitiveness effect as its main factor showing that concentration in garments was correct one.
 Its positive change of market share in electric and electronic equipment with high competitiveness effect reflects that Bangladesh has the high potential in these sectorsxvii.
 Textiles also have positive growth with positive contribution of competitiveness to export growth.
 Similar is the case with leather products where competitiveness has significant impact.
 Another important emerging sector is IT and consumer electronics sector which have positive growth of market share and high positive contribution by competitiveness for its growth.
 Processed food also has positive change of market share with competitiveness as major factor for the same.
-Wood products, basic manufacture, chemicals, non-electric machinery and fresh food had negative change of market share with negative sign of competitiveness but positive sign of geographic specialisation effect.
+Wood products, basic manufacture, chemicals, nonelectric machinery and fresh food had negative change of market share with negative sign of competitiveness but positive sign of geographic specialisation effect.
 These products require enhancement of competitiveness for increased market share.
 Thus efforts for consolidation of competitiveness in the products with positive change of market share should continue and side by side efforts should be made for enhancement of competitiveness in the sectors with negative growth of market share.

-9.5.
-Global Ranking of Competitiveness
+10.5 Global Ranking of Competitiveness

-9.5.1.
-Status of Global Competitiveness of Bangladesh in the region of South Asia holding 70th position in global ranking (Table-9.4).
+10.5.1 Status of Global Competitiveness of Bangladesh in of South Asia and competitors

+Among 142 countries, Bangladesh ranks 108th position in competitiveness in 2011-12 (Table-10.4) reflecting how weak its position is in the global scale of competitiveness.
+Even Srilanka is holding 52nd position in global ranking.
 Bangladesh showed its weaknesses in almost all the components of competitiveness.
-Infrastructure $(120^{th})$ and technological readiness $(125^{th})$ are the weakest components in global competitiveness ranking of Bangladesh.
-Even its market size is smaller than Srilanka though population of Bangladesh is much larger.
+Infrastructure (132nd), technological readiness (122nd), innovation (124th) and institutions (112th) are the weakest components in global competitiveness ranking of Bangladesh.
+Even its market size is smaller than Vietnam though population of Bangladesh is much larger.
 It is poor in quality of business environment and business competitiveness index.
-Its position is a bit better only in labour market efficiency ( perhaps because of abundance and cheapness of labour) in the regionxviii.
-Bangladesh ranks 115th in trading across borders with one of the highest time and cost required for exports and imports eroding its competitiveness among nations (Table-9.5)
+Its position in labour market efficiency also has deteriorated over time because of low wage environment of production amidst increasing cost of living despite abundant and surplus labour in the country.
+The position of the country is good only in maintaining financial stability and macroeconomic environment.
+Bangladesh ranks 115th in trading across borders with one of the highest time and cost required for exports and imports eroding its competitiveness among nations (Table-10.5).